 Usable Knowledge When Kids Are Held Back, Gains Can Follow New evidence on long-term effects of grade retention in third grade finds good news among the nuance Posted July 20, 2017 By Casey Bayer Does repeating a grade help — or hurt — a student’s long-term academic progress?New research from Harvard Graduate School of Education professor Martin West tells a nuanced and evidence-based story about grade retention, finding that — contrary to critics’ fears — repeating third grade does not reduce students’ chances of completing high school.
 In fact, it improves their preparedness for high school and their performance while enrolled.
 "This is the best evidence to date on the impact of retention on a student’s likelihood of graduating from high school, the chief concern raised by critics of test-based promotion policies."
 The BackgroundRoughly 10 percent of children in the United States are retained at least once between kindergarten and eighth grade, West writes.
 Those rates could rise in the coming years, since 16 states and the District of Columbia have enacted policies requiring that students who do not demonstrate basic reading proficiency when they first take state tests in third grade be held back.
 Florida has been the model for states adopting these policies; in 2002, it mandated that low-scoring third graders be retained and receive remedial services.But retention has been the subject of longstanding debate.
 Those in favor believe that low-performing students stand to benefit from the opportunity for more instruction and services.
 Critics warn that students may be stigmatized or face reduced academic expectations.
 They point to evidence that students who are old for their grade level are more likely to drop out of high school.The ResearchAlong with colleagues Guido Schwerdt and Marcus Winters, West used administrative data to study the causal effect of third grade retention under Florida’s test-based promotion policy on student outcomes through high school.They found that retention in third grade had large positive effects on reading and math achievement in the short run.
 Although these initial benefits faded over time, students who had been held back entered high school performing at a higher level relative to their grade level than similar students who’d been promoted.
 They needed less remediation, and they earned higher grades while enrolled.
 Being retained had no effect on students’ chances of graduating.This is the best evidence to date on the impact of retention on a student’s likelihood of graduating from high school, the chief concern raised by critics of test-based promotion policies,” says West.
 “At least in Florida, we can now definitively show the absence of negative effects."Key TakeawaysTest-based retention in third grade improved student performance in Florida.Students retained in third grade under Florida’s test-based promotion policy experienced substantial short-term gains in both math and reading achievement.
 They were less likely to be retained in a later grade and better prepared when they entered high school.Being retained in third grade led students to take fewer remedial courses in high school and improved their grade point averages.There was no negative impact on graduation.
 Being held back did delay students’ graduation from high school by 0.63 years, but being older for their grade did not reduce their probability of graduating or receiving a regular diploma.The Nuances“It is important to note that we are not saying that the students who were retained in Florida were clearly better off as a result,” says West.For example, the results showed that third grade retention had no effect on the likelihood that a student would enroll in post-secondary education.
 Retention helped students avoid remediation in high school, but it didn’t lead them to take more courses aligned with college admissions requirements.Implications for Families and EducatorsRetaining students based on reading proficiency can produce large improvements in academic performance when compared to grade-level peers.Retention is not an academic death sentence.
 In fact, it can lead to better preparation when entering high school.Even so, additional steps may be needed to ensure that retained students’ stronger preparation translates into better results in high school.These findings are only one component of a comprehensive analysis of the merits of test-based promotion policies, West adds.
 Such policies aim to provide incentives for educators and parents to help low-performing students improve their skills before third grade.
 More work is needed to understand the extent to which these policies achieve that goal, he says.
 What You Need to Know Test-based retention in third grade improved student performance in Florida.Students made short-term gains in math and reading achievement, were better prepared for high school, and took fewer remedial courses once there.Retention didn't affect graduation chances.But the research doesn't find that students were clearly better off as a result of retention.
-Usable Knowledge Connecting education research to practice — with timely insights for educators, families, and communities Explore All Articles Related Articles Usable Knowledge Badges Instead of Grades The Democratic Knowledge Project proposes another way to measure student learning Ed.
+Usable Knowledge Connecting education research to practice — with timely insights for educators, families, and communities Explore All Articles Related Articles Usable Knowledge Using E-Books to Get Young Readers Talking New research shows how parents can help kids — and themselves — use e-books as a tool to improve early childhood development Usable Knowledge Badges Instead of Grades The Democratic Knowledge Project proposes another way to measure student learning Ed.
 Magazine Virtual Running Records During the Pandemic Alum was determined not to let students lose ground in reading because of COVID.
-Usable Knowledge Grades, What are They Good For?
-During remote learning, lots of schools began to question the role of grades.
-One school district in California decided to do something about it.